scream104/psych596/activities/power-analysis/power-analysis-instructions.md

  - the blue shaded region represents type 2 error probability

 #### Example 2: Two groups, one variable
-Now let's say you plan to have participants randomly assigned to one of two groups: 1 group undergoes an acute stress procedure, and 1 group undergoes a non-stress control procedure.
+Now let's imagine a different study - say you plan to have participants randomly assigned to one of two groups: 1 group undergoes an acute stress procedure, and 1 group undergoes a non-stress control procedure.
 You plan to measure participants' pupil diameter while looking at pictures of chocolate cake (after the stress/control procedure).
 You expect the measure to be normally distributed.
 The null hypothesis is:

-*H<sub>0</sub>: the each group's mean pupil diameter measurement is equivalent* (i.e., that stress has no effect on pupil diameter).
+*H<sub>0</sub>: pupil diameter is not different between the groups* (i.e., stress has no effect on pupil diameter).

 The alternative hypothesis is:
 *H<sub>a</sub>: that mean pupil diameter is* **different for the two groups** (i.e., the stress group mean is higher or lower than the control group mean).